berry-cs/sinbad/docs/quick-racket.md

              (param "format" "raw") ...)

 ## Data Source Options
-Some data sources provide (or require) additional information to process them once they have been downloaded.
+Some data sources provide post-processing options to manipulate the data once it has been downloaded.
 The available _options_ are format-specific and are listed in the `(manifest)` information.

 Use an `(option "<name>" "<value>")` clause in the `sail-to`.